iterative/dvc.org/static/docs/commands-reference/fetch.md

 available for linking (or copying) into the workspace.
 (Refer to [dvc config cache.type](https://dvc.org/doc/commands-reference/config#cache).)

-Note, `dvc fetch` is performed automatically by `dvc pull` when the target files are not already in the local cache.
+Note, `dvc fetch` is performed automatically by `dvc pull` when the target stage files are not already in the local cache.
 Specifically, `dvc pull` = `dvc fetch` + `dev checkout`: